mrbusche/backseatfan.com/_posts/2010-01-22-peyton-manning-yelling-at-donald-brown-during-ravens-game.md

   </p>

   <p>
     I wish I could spend a game in Peyton Mannings head to see how things look to him.
-Is the game that slow in his mind he has time to yell, &#8220;God, dammit, Donald!&#8221; during a play?
+Is the game that slow in his mind he has time to yell, "God, dammit, Donald!" during a play?
 This is why Peyton is one of the best ever.
   </p>
 </div>